2023 Japanese Grand Prix – Getting Around Guide

 Flights to Japan

-Where to stay for the Japanese Grand Prix
+Where to stay

 With a very limited stock of accommodation close to the circuit, we recommend staying in the largest nearby city of Nagoya.
 Suzuka can be easily reached by train from Nagoya, which has a good selection of accommodation to suit all budgets and offers plenty of tourist activities, as well as restaurants and nightlife.
-F1® Experiences offers a selection of the best hotels in Nagoya for the Japanese Grand Prix.

-How to get to Suzuka Circuit?
+How to get to Suzuka Circuit

 Although there are several trains traveling to Suzuka, the best connection from both Nagoya and Osaka is the direct Kintetsu train to Shiroko Station (rather than Suzuka Circuit Inou Station).
-From Shiroko Station, follow the signs in English for the shuttle buses, which take around 15 minutes to cover the 5 km to Suzuka Circuit.
+From Shiroko Station, follow the signs in English for the shuttle buses, which take around 15 minutes to cover the 5.0 km (3.1 mi) to Suzuka Circuit.
 If you are traveling to the circuit for the whole race weekend, we recommend buying the 5-day Kintetsu Rail Pass, which will cover all your trips throughout the weekend:

 - Trains from Nagoya Station: The one-way trip takes just under an hour and there are regular services on Grand Prix™ weekend.
-Direct “Suzuka Grand Prix” trains also run from Nagoya to Suzuka Circuit Inou Station on Grand Prix weekend, but they are more expensive and seats need to be reserved at least one day in advance; you’ll also have to walk around 30 minutes from the station to the circuit.
+Direct trains run from Nagoya to Suzuka Circuit Inou Station during the weekend, but they are more expensive and seats need to be reserved at least one day in advance; you’ll also have to walk around 30 minutes from the station to the circuit.

 - Trains from Osaka-Namba Station: There are two hourly limited express train services to Shiroko Station.
 One is direct and the other requires a transfer at the Tsu Station.
 You will need to purchase and reserve your seat at least a day before you plan to travel.
 This ride takes approximately 100 minutes and you can use the Kintetsu Rail Pass.

-What to do & see in Japan
+What to see & do in Japan

-Nagoya: Just 65 km from Suzuka, Japan’s third-largest city is a great base for your Grand Prix weekend.
+Just 65 km (40.4 mi) from Suzuka, Japan’s third-largest city is a great base for your Grand Prix™ weekend.
 Highlights include the 400-year-old Osu Shopping District, Nagoya Castle, Legoland Japan and the Nagashima Resort, a huge amusement park.
 The port area of the city has also seen huge redevelopment in recent years and is now home to a leisure district with an aquarium, amusement park, museums and green spaces.
 For a birds-eye view of the city, head to Nagoya’s tallest building, Midland Square, for the open-air Sky Promenade viewing deck on the 46th floor.

-Osaka: Although a little further from Suzuka than Nagoya, Japan’s second-largest metropolitan area is also worth considering as your base for the Japanese Grand Prix if you don’t mind travelling more than 2 hours in each direction.
+Although a little further from Suzuka than Nagoya, Japan’s second-largest metropolitan area is also worth considering as your base for the Japanese Grand Prix™, if you don’t mind travelling more than 2 hours in each direction.
 The ancient port and merchant city of Osaka is a food lovers’ paradise; popular dishes include sukiyaki (hot pot stew), takoyaki (baby octopus dumplings) and hakozushi (sushi served in a bamboo box).
 Top attractions in Osaka include the floating garden observatory at the top of the Umeda Sky Building, Universal Studios Japan theme park and Osaka Aquarium Kaiyukan.

-Tokyo: No Japanese travel itinerary is complete without visiting Tokyo, the capital city and the world’s most populous metropolis.
+No Japanese travel itinerary is complete without visiting Tokyo, the capital city and the world’s most populous metropolis.
 No matter what you are into – shopping, culture, history, nightlife – Tokyo has it all in spades.
 Some of the most popular bucket list activities in Tokyo include an early-morning visit to the Tsukiji Fish Market, watching a professional sumo match, playing a game or two of Pachinko and singing karaoke.

-Toyota: The city of Toyota, home to one of the world’s leading car manufacturers, is less than 100 km from Suzuka.
+The city of Toyota, home to one of the world’s leading car manufacturers, is less than 100 km (62.1 mi) from Suzuka.
 Here you can visit the Toyota Kaikan Museum, which showcases the maker’s newest models and also take a free tour of the massive manufacturing plant.
 You can also visit the Toyota Techno Museum in Nagoya, which traces the origins of Toyota from its humble beginnings as a maker of textile machinery.
 Finally, the Toyota Automobile Museum outside Nagoya is a car lover’s paradise, featuring hundreds of Japanese, European and American cars from the late 1800s to the 1960s.